Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 Virtualization: Running a virtual image of an operating system on top of another host system that runs a physical machine.
 It creates virtual machines using hypervisors.

-Hypervisor: A hardware or software that is used to create virtual machines by isolating parts of the computing resources an allocating them to the different VMs.
+Hypervisor: A hardware or software that is used to create virtual machines by isolating parts of the computing resources and allocating them to the different VMs.

 Virtual Machine(VM): An operating system with its applications that runs on another system and uses an isolated part of the resources.

 Data Center: A facility where servers and computing systems are housed.

 IaaS: Infrastructure as a Service, is one of the three main types of Cloud Computing.
 It provides the customer with a whole IT infrastructure hosted on the cloud.
-IaaS gives the cutomer the highest control over their IT resources.
+IaaS gives the customer the highest control over their IT resources.

 PaaS: Platform as a Service, is one of the three main types of Cloud Computing.
-It provide a fully managed infrastructure which allows the customer to focus on deploying and managing their applications.
+It provides a fully managed infrastructure which allows the customer to focus on deploying and managing their applications.

 SaaS: Software as a Service, is one of the three main types of Cloud Computing.
 It provides a complete product for end-users to use.
 With SaaS, the end-user is only concerned about how to use the application, not with managing, deploying or maintaining the infrastructure or the application.